NEURO-OPHTHALMOLOGY FACULTY

 215-349-8460

-Dr. Hamedani is an Assistant Professor of Neurology and Ophthalmology who joined the faculty in 2018 after completing his neurology residency and neuro-ophthalmology fellowship at the University of Pennsylvania.
-He also has additional training in movement disorders and has a particular interest in the intersection of these two fields, including visual symptoms associated with Parkinson disease and other neurodegenerative disorders.
-He sees neuro-ophthalmology patients at both the Hospital of the University of Pennsylvania and Pennsylvania Hospital and also directs the ataxia and neurogenetics clinic at Pennsylvania Hospital.
-Dr. Hamedani holds a master's degree in epidemiology from Johns Hopkins, and his research focuses on the study of neuro-ophthalmic biomarkers of neurodegenerative disease and the relationship between vision loss and outcomes in Parkinson's disease and other movement disorders.
-He was recently awarded a K23 award by the National Eye Institute and is also supported by the Michael J. Fox Foundation.
+Dr. Hamedani is an Assistant Professor of Neurology, Ophthalmology, and Epidemiology at the University of Pennsylvania.
+He joined the faculty in 2018 after completing his neurology residency and neuro-ophthalmology fellowship at the University of Pennsylvania.
+He also has additional training in movement disorders and has a particular interest in the intersection of these two fields.
+Dr. Hamedani sees neuro-ophthalmology patients at both the Hospital of the University of Pennsylvania and Pennsylvania Hospital and also directs the Penn Ataxia Clinic at Pennsylvania Hospital.
+He holds a master's degree in epidemiology from Johns Hopkins, and his NIH-funded research program uses national health survey and administrative claims data to understand the relationship between visual impairment and health outcomes in the aging population.

 Adam M. Kruszewski, MD